rmosolgo/batmanjs-mvc-cookbook/chapters/object.md

 # Principles: Batman.Object
 \label{sec:object}

+__To my knowledge, batman.js is currently unmaintained.
+For this reason, I don't recommend starting your next project with batman.js!__

 `Batman.Object` is the superclass of (virtually) all objects in Batman.js, so these pointers apply to all the classes you'll interact with:

 - `Batman.App`